nghianguyentek/psychology/sigmund-freud/psychosexual-theory.md

 Personality develops during early childhood.

+Childhood experiences shape our personalities and behaviour as adults.

 Discontinuous development

 Pass through a series of stages

-Lack proper nurturance and parenting during a stage -> stuck in that stage
+Lack proper nurture and parenting during a stage -> stuck in that stage

 ## Stages of development